-Section 479 of the Social Security Act mandates Health and Human Services collect national, uniform, and reliable information on children in state care.
-Section 474(f) of the Act requires HHS to impose penalties for non-compliant AFCARS data.
-Section 1102 of the Act instructs the Secretary to promulgate regulations necessary for the effective administration of the functions for which HHS is responsible under the Act.
+Section 479 of the Social Security Act mandates Health and Human Services collect national, uniform, and reliable information on children in state care and, pursuant to Section 474(f) requires HHS to impose penalties for non-compliance.
+Under Section 1102 of the Act, the Secretary is to promulgate regulations necessary for the effective administration of the functions for which HHS is responsible under the Act.

-The Final Rule, which ACF promulgated pursuant to these statutory requirements, will ensure the collection of necessary and comprehensive national data on the status of American Indian/Alaska Native (AI/AN) children for whom ICWA applies and historical data on children in foster care.
-Thus, the Final Rule's data collection elements are necessary to ACF's statutory mission under Section 479 of the Act.
+The Final Rule, which ACF promulgated pursuant to the above-referenced statutory requirements, will ensure the collection of necessary and comprehensive national data on the status of American Indian/Alaska Native (AI/AN) children for whom ICWA applies and collect historical data on children in foster care.
+Thus, the Final Rule's data collection elements are necessary to the fulfillment of ACF's statutory mission under Section 479 of the Act.